Get ready for the sale! Enlist the help of a licensed estate agent like Berkshire Hathaway HomeServices Portugal

 Selling a property in Portugal

 Once you decide that you want to sell your property, the first thing that you will need to do is clear all your civic municipal dues and municipal council taxes.
 If the owner defaults on these payments; the property may be auctioned to the highest bidder.
 If you live in an apartment; you may have to pay service charges and final maintenance.
 It is also essential to pay all utility arrears in full before the sale; this includes; telephone, electricity, water, gas, insurance and other bills.

 Enlist the help of an Licensed Estate Agent

-It is highly recommended that you use a licensed estate agent such as PortugalProperty.com.
+It is highly recommended that you use a licensed estate agent such as us.
 Not only are you more likely to find a larger database of house-hunters (we get many thousands of people on our site every week) but also by hiring an agent like ourselves you are ensuring that you are insured against disputes and irregularities that may arise during any sales process.

 It's also imperative to enlist the help of a property solicitor who can act legally on your behalf.
-When you approach a solicitor he/she will draw up the Procuração Publica which is then signed in a Notary office and subsequently registered.
+When you approach a solicitor he/she will draw up the Procuração Publica which is then signed in a notary office and subsequently registered.
 This document entitles your legal representative to authorise a sale and deal on your behalf.
-At PortugalProperty.com we are happy to recommend to you professional Anglo-Portuguese lawyers with years of experience in the sale of Portuguese property.
+We are happy to recommend to you professional Anglo-Portuguese lawyers with years of experience in the sale of Portuguese property.

 Find Out the Market Price